eric2013264/Automated_Soft_Reset/README.md

   <ul>
     <li>Find a picture or screenshot of the shiny desired and use a color tool to get
         the HSV value.
-Use it to find a lower and upper range to detect. eg. [43, 55, 85], [90, 195, 195] note opencv scales hsv values to [0-180, 0-255, 0-255] </li>
+Use it to find a lower and upper range to detect. eg. [43, 55, 85], [90, 195, 195] note opencv scales hsv values to [0-180, 0-255, 0-255]. </li>
     <li>Attach and calibrate your servo motors so the pressed_pulsewidth is able to press
         the button on your device.
-While the neutral_pulsewidth doesn't interfere with it. </li>
+While the neutral_pulsewidth doesn't interfere with it.
+      You may 3D print a holder or mount them using mounting tape. </li>
-    <li>Position the Pi Camera above your device's screen where the shiny parts of the
+    <li>Position the Pi Camera above your device's screen where the sprite's shiny portions
-        encountered sprite are in frame.
+        are in frame.
 Having the feed be in focus is not necessary. </li>